bvibber/jpegxr/readme.md

 # Authors

 The wrapped C JPEG XR library was written by many fine folks at Microsoft!
-Rust and JS code wrapping it, and tweaks to the C code, are by Brion Vibber `<brion @ pobox.com>`.
+Rust and JS code wrapping it, and tweaks to the C code, are by Brooke Vibber `<bvibber@pobox.com>`.

 # License